Allegany County tops Steuben County

-ADDISON - Allegany County used a strong second half and edged Steuben County 70-68 in the exceptional senior game held at Addison High School Wednesday night
+ADDISON - Allegany County used a strong second half and edged Steuben County 70-68 in the exceptional senior game held at Addison High School Wednesday.

 Steuben County jumped out to a 21-12 lead after the first quarter led by six points from Canisteo-Greenwood's Gretchen Hendrickson and four points from Prattsburgh's Emma Byington.